NC Monofilament Recovery & Recycling Program

 When marine animals die from becoming entangled in discarded fishing line, we all lose.
 But we can greatly reduce the number of useless deaths with your participation on the NC Monofilament Recovery and Recycling Program.
 It’s easy, it’s convenient, and it’s the right thing to do.

-Monofilament recycling
+monofilament recycling

 If you’ve ever witnessed an animal that’s been entangled in improperly discarded fishing line, you’ll understand why the monofilament recycling program is so important.
 Don’t leave your old fishing line on the beach, unsecured on the boat, or in the ocean.
 And when it’s time to get rid of it, look for one of the convenient recycling bins.
 Fishing line thrown in the trash works its way to the top of the landfill and often finds its way back into the environment.
 With your help, we can greatly reduce the number of useless deaths of some of our most important marine species.